Emoji Democracy

-Here we have failed because the majority (yellow happy faces) have won four regions and we (the evil red wizards) have only won one.
+Here we have failed because the majority (yellow happy faces) have won four regions and we (the red emojis) have only won one.
 Can we do better?

 Before you try – we must first set some ground rules.